-List all non-expendable, personal property having a useful life of more than one year and a unit acquisition cost of \$5,000 or more, and all computer-related equipment the grantee requests to purchase this grant year.
+List all non-expendable, personal property having a useful life of more than one year and a unit acquisition cost of \$5,000 or more, and all computer-related equipment that the grantee requests to purchase this grant year.
 Ref: 29 CFR 97.32(g) & OMB Circular A-87, Attachment B, C.1.

-NATIONAL OFFICE USE ONLY ITEM DESCRIPTION (INCLUDE BRAND AND MODEL) QU.
-ANTITY COST PER UNIT TOTAL COST ON HAND FOR PURCHASE APPROVED ROVED TITLE TRANSFER REMARKS YES NO YES INITIALS EXAMPLE: Laptop: Dell Latitude 630 4 2 \$2,300 \$4,600
+ITEM DESCRIPTION (INCLUDE BRAND AND MODEL) QU.
+ANTITY COST PER TOTAL COST APPROVED NATIONAL OFFICE USE ONLY ON HAND FOR PURCHASE UNIT APPROVED TITLE TRANSFER REMARKS YES NO YES INITIALS EXAMPLE: Laptop: Dell Latitude 630 4 2 \$2,300 \$4,600

 NOTE: List equipment by category: technical, office/administrative.
-Equipment which was requested and approved - but not procured in the previous award year - should be clearly identified.
+Equipment that was requested and approved - but not procured in the previous award year - should be clearly identified.